worldline/learning-kotlin/docs/src/en/backend-development/README.md

 ```

 - Create the same `Customer` data class in the `model` package withotut the `@Serializable` annotation.
-- Create a `controller` package that contains a `CustomerController` class.
+- Create a `controller` package that contains a `CustomerController` class which provides a CRUD using a global list.
+You can find a skeleton below.
-  - :bulb: In Spring, Rest controllers serve the purpose of Ktor routes, where a controller defines a Rest resource.
+  - :bulb: In Spring, Rest controllers serve the purpose of Ktor routes, where a controller defines a REST resource.
 - Define the same endpoints as in the previous PW.
-- Run and test the API by running.
+- Start the REST API server by running:
   - On Powershell: `.\gradlew.bat bootRun`
   - Any Unix shell: `.\gradlew bootRun`
   - IntelliJ already provides run configurations for spring boot projects.
+- Please test the endpoints with a REST client.
+You can find http files here in [JetBrains format](https://github.com/worldline/learning-kotlin/blob/main/material/spring-boot-kt-api/customer.jetbrains.http) or [VSCode's REST Client extension](https://github.com/worldline/learning-kotlin/blob/main/material/spring-boot-kt-api/customer.vscode-resclient.http)

-::: details MessageController.kt
+::: details CustomerController.kt

 ```kotlin
 val store = mutableListOf<Customer>()